hereon-GEMS/P61AToolkit/docs-src/source/viewer/tut1.rst

 The way refinement works in P61A::Viewer is that every peak is only evaluated and refined over its **base**.
 Usually **base** values between 3 and 7 give good results, depending on the peak's "skirt" and surrounding background.
+The choice of **base** value depends on each dataset and each peak.

 Parameter **overlap_base** is also measured in sigmas and determines if peaks next to each other should be refined together or separately: if for two peaks their overlap bases do in fact overlap, they will be refined together on an